dgudenkov-foreign-languages-homework/homework/homework-114/sb_p86.md

         - b

     c.
-        - Because he can sell something in about 50 languages
+        - Because he can sell something in about 15 languages
         - Because he built his own house without any qualification.
-        - Because they show that you able complete the course, that you are motivated.
+        - Because they show that you able to complete the course, that you are motivated.
         - Real-life experience, traveling, meeting people give you an education

 3.